Why Freelancers Need to Pay Attention to Minimum Wage

 No freelancers should work for less than minimum wage.
 Ever.

 No matter where you live, no matter what service you offer, minimum wage should your absolute floor.
 And since I don’t advocate wallowing on the floor, I’m certainly not suggesting that you work for minimum wage.

 But if you provide a service for less than that, you’re volunteering to be exploited and you’re a drag on the freelance market.

 When the government sets a minimum wage, they’re essentially saying, Look, this is the minimum amount that people need to survive (not grow, just to survive!)
-So we deem it inhumane and indecent to pay anyone less than $X/hr.
+So we deem it inhumane and indecent to pay anyone less than $X per hr.

 So, what sense is there in making the independent decision to offer your time, skills plus any equipment and materials needed for a gig below the rate of decency?